 Video Recordings of the Web Talk Series

-The Ministry of Human Resource Development (MHRD), Government of India, has published the National Education Policy (NEP) 2020:
+The National Education Policy (NEP) 2020 published by the Ministry of Human Resource Development (MHRD), Government of India:

 In May 2020 the Max Weber Stiftung appointed the first official Academic Advisory Board for its India Branch Office.